 In February 1945, she produced the floor show for the Valentine's Party at the Defense Club (Indianapolis), where she was appearing.

 An October 30, 1945 appearance at the Cotton Club in Buffalo, New York, had her billed as "Chubby Newson" (close, so close).
-In November 1945, Chubby Newson ("Blues Singer, Direct From Latin Quarters [sic], Boston") was at The Pier, in Celoron, New York.
+They'd get her name wrong through the last ad on November 16.
+On November 21, Chubby Newson ("Blues Singer, Direct From Latin Quarters [sic], Boston") was at The Pier, in Celoron, New York.
 (Don't forget the big Saturday night dance!)

 In February and early March 1946, Chubby was at the Club Zombie, in Detroit.
 Then, she traveled to the Royal Palm in Indianapolis.
 By late March and April, it was the 440 Club in Indianapolis.
 These were the only appearances I could find for her that year.